adrih1/Ecole42/Snow-Crash/level01/Ressources/solve.md

 I see that flag01 has a visible password

 ### Decrypting the code
 dcode identified it as base58 encrypted but it gave nothing that had sense.
-So I thought about the intra video which said we would need John The Ripper.
+So I thought about the intra video which said that we would need John The Ripper.

 I remembered that flag00 had a john executable
 ```bash